sdgilley/toc-to-csv/README.md

 The main script is **Create-CSV.R**.
 This is where you specify the path to your TOC file, and can change the name of the .csv file that is produced.

-The heavy work occurs in the function `createMerged`, which reads in the yml file and creates a data.table.
+The heavy work occurs in the function `createFinal`, which reads in the yml file and creates a data.table.
 The initial version of the data is an object contains three columns: `name`, `href`, and `items`.

 The function `expandItems` is used to expand an `items` list and merge in columns for the next level of the hierarchy.
 This continues until there are no more levels to expand.

-Finally, the function `getMetadata` is used to obtain metadata for each file in the directory.
+Finally, if merge==T, the function `getMetadata` is used to obtain metadata for each file in the directory.
 This is then merged with the data from the toc.

 Some cleanup is performed and the merged file is returned.  **Create-CSV.R** then writes this merged object as a *csv* file.